QubesOS/qubes-core-admin/doc/qubes-devices.rst

 Device Assignment vs Attachment
 -------------------------------

-:py:class:`qubes.devices.DeviceAssignment` describes the assignment of a device to a frontend VM.
+:py:class:`qubes.device_protocol.DeviceAssignment` describes the assignment of a device to a frontend VM.
 For clarity let's us introduce two types of assignments:
 *potential* and *real* (attachment).
 Attachment indicates that the device has been attached by the Qubes backend to its frontend VM and is visible